ISSUE 5. Here’s everything worth doing in Sydney this weekend

 Image: Supplied

-After its roaring launch last week, Bungalow 8 is back again this Friday with its all new ‘Keys Gone Wild’ live piano event.
-And honestly, it’s about damn time – Sydney’s been itching for a solid (and regular) live music options, and it appears our prayers have finally been answered.
+Another live music staple in the Sydney scene, Bungalow 8 is back again this Friday with its ‘Keys Gone Wild’ live piano event.
+Sydney’s been itching for a solid (and regular) live music option in the city, and it appears our prayers have finally been answered.
 Expect no set lists, but instead a song request system that’ll have the piano man playing all types of karaoke-style hits well into the evening.
-If last week was anything to go by, lines go out the door pretty quickly for this one, so we suggest getting there early or risk singing all by yourself.
+If history is anything to go by, lines go out the door pretty quickly for this one, so we suggest getting there early or risk singing all by yourself.

 - WHEN: Every Friday, from 9pm